zzvara/form-builder/README.md

 ### Shepherd

 The **Shepherd** serves as a guide and reviewer for the engineering team, ensuring all work adheres to quality standards, architectural guidelines, and coding conventions.
-This role focuses on mentoring, reviewing work, and helping engineers grow while ensuring consistency and maintainability of the codebase.
+This role focuses on mentoring, reviewing work, and helping engineers grow while ensuring the consistency and maintainability of the codebase.

 ### Taskmaster